jenkinsci/sysdig-secure-plugin/README.md

 Freestyle job to automate the process of running an image analysis, evaluating custom policies against images, and performing security scans.

-> The Sysdig engine has been redesigned to provide better quality results, this documentation shows you how to configure the plugin to work with the redesigned engine.
->
->If you are still using the legacy engine please refer to the [Legacy engine plugin documentation](README-legacy.md)

 # Getting Started

 ## Pre-requisites